 If you still doubt that mobile optimization is a must, click here.

 Stage 5.
 Testing & Review

-After it is all done, The Loupe checks and re-checks every single link to ensure there are no broken ones.
-Testing goes through all browsers and mobile devices, as we need your website to be cross-platform compatible.
-The highest priority task is to grant the complete functionality of forms and scripts, regardless of the way the website is viewed.
+After it is all done, The Loupe checks and re-checks every single link to ensure each one works.
+Testing all browsers and mobile devices ensures your website is cross-platform compatible.
+The highest priority task is to grant complete functionality of forms and scripts, regardless of the way the website is viewed.

 Testing is followed by demonstration via our hosting.
 The client has five days to approve the website.
-If the customer wants to change the final design, we get back to coding and make adjustments (for additional fee).
+If the client wants to change the final design, we get back to coding and make adjustments.

 Stage 6.
 Delivery & Launch

-Having your approval, The Loupe can deliver the website to your server.
-It might be done in three different ways:
+Once approved, The Loupe delivers the website to your server.
+This can be done in three different ways:

 a) you provide us with access to your hosting and domain registration and we do all the work to launch your website;

 b) you grant us access to a subdomain created on your website, we deliver the website, but it is your specialists who transmit it to the main domain and launch;